CARTAvis/carta-protobuf/docs/index.rst

 The second usage scenario is that of a remote viewer, where the backend is running on a remote server, while the frontend is loaded in the user’s browser of choice (as long as that choice is Chrome, Firefox, Safari or Edge) by visiting a URL associated with the remote server.
-A third possible configuration is running the desktop Electron application, while connecting to a specific server IP for remote data.
+:orange:`A third possible configuration is running the desktop Electron application, while connecting to a specific server IP for remote data.
-This is not a high priority, as most usage scenarios would be better handled through accessing the frontend through a remote URL.
+This is not a high priority, as most usage scenarios would be better handled through accessing the frontend through a remote URL.`

 In both of these scenarios, communication between the frontend and backend takes place over a standard WebSocket